-The easy way to avoid no-shows would be charging a deposit.
+The easy way to avoid no-shows would be to charge a deposit.
 By doing so, the customer would have to cancel a certain time before the booking takes place.
-This is however a risk to take, as some guests will book at another restaurant which doesn't charge a deposit.
-Guests are also more likely to pay a deposit if it's to a high-end restaurant compared to a cheap one.
+This is however a risk to take, as some guests will book at another restaurant that doesn’t charge a deposit.
+Guests are also more likely to pay a deposit if it’s to a high-end restaurant compared to a cheap one.

 Keep in touch with your guests